wordpress-mobile/swift-style-guide/README.md

 ### Commas

-There should be no space before an comma and a single one after any comma.
+There should be no space before a comma and a single one after any comma.

 **Preferred:**
 ```swift